 In young active patients wanting to preserve their knee joint rather than replace all or part of it with a knee replacement, an osteotomy is an excellent option to improve pain and function.
 Knee replacements can give reliable pain relief and improved quality of life, but can wear out or become loose over time, resulting in the need for revision surgery.

 Either the tibia (shin bone), femur (thigh bone) or occasionally both are carefully cut using a special saw after planning the correction using X-rays taken before surgery.
 After realigning the knee the bone is fixed with a strong plate and screws, which usually enables you to weight bear with crutches straight away.

 The X-rays below show medial compartment arthritis.
 Planning X-rays before the HTO show the body weight passing though the medial (inner) arthritic compartment (yellow line).
 After the HTO the body weight passes through the lateral (outer) normal compartment (blue line).

 You would stay overnight in hospital and usually be discharged the day after surgery.
 The plates used to stabilise the osteotomy are strong enough for you to weight bear straight away, but you will require crutches for 6 weeks.
 Physiotherapy is very important for you to regain you full range of motion and strength in your knee.
 By three months your function with day to day activities should be back to normal, but occasionally it can take a bit longer.

 Will I need or can I have a knee replacement in the future?

 Having an osteotomy does not prevent you having a knee replacement in the future although the plate and screws would knee to be removed beforehand.
 However, studies have shown that 70% of patients that have had an osteotomy at 10 years, and 60% at 15 years, have not undergone a knee replacement.

-To book an appointment with Mr Legg or to find out more click here
+View Mr Legg's profile to book an appointment or to find out more.